Choosing 35mm film or 120 film

 120 film also became more popular in the sub-genre of toy cameras.
 These are cheap cameras that are technically poor, but photographers use the low-fidelity look to gain a certain aesthetic effect.

 Another important consideration for the film market is sustainability.
-With the drastic increase in digital photography, film has been put the way side with manufacturers focusing nearly all of their attention on digital cameras.
+With the drastic increase in digital photography, film has been put the wayside with manufacturers focusing nearly all of their attention on digital cameras.
 Some film formats might not be around forever!

 Don’t forget The Darkroom can develop any type of film.